 The legal maximum number of sms that the carriers will allow one number to send in long code is 200 per day.
 This goes back to early days when carriers were not concerned about mobile and didn’t see the revenue potential.
 They (regrettably for them) allowed other third party companies to build the infrastructure to rout the mobile traffic.

 Technically it works like this:

-Some examples of great long code use.
-Say you have a day care.
+Well let's use an example of great long code use.
+Let's say you have a day care.
 A parent calls up to find out your curriculum.
 They always want more information.
 That’s why people are calling you, for more information.
-During the conversation you’ll ask them if they would like you to send more information.
+During the conversation you’ll ask them if they would like you to send more information (creating a permission moment).
 They will say yes 9 plus times out of 10.
-Ask them; “What would you prefer text or email?”
-We know from records that in daycare they will say text about 90% of the time.
-This is a great way to build your SMS campaign.
-A great way.
-The long code has it’s advantage here as it appears extremely personal.
-Most of the time the recipient actually believes it is the personal phone number of the business.
-That’s going to happen never with a short code.
-A short code is quite clearly coming from a corporation.